 - Comparably low cost

-With regular dialysis most patients feel better to a great extent and many patients can be rehabilitated.
-With recent advances anemia can be corrected by injection of erythropoietin and using calcium carbonate with vitamin D3 can minimize bone problems.
-Patient does not require major surgical procedure.
+With regular dialysis, most patients feel better to a great extent and many patients can be rehabilitated.
+With recent advances anaemia can be corrected by the injection of erythropoietin and using calcium carbonate with vitamin D3 can minimize bone problems.
+The patient does not require a major surgical procedure.

-Even with dialysis patient feels weak due to anemia.
+Even with dialysis patient feels weak due to anaemia.
 This can be corrected but will involve additional expenses.
-Traveling also will be restricted due to need for regular dialysis.
+Traveling also will be restricted due to the need for regular dialysis.

-Peritoneal dialysis is a procedure in which one or two liters of dialysis solution is instilled in to abdominal cavity through peritoneal catheter.
+Peritoneal dialysis is a procedure in which one or two litres of dialysis solution is instilled into the abdominal cavity through the peritoneal catheter.

-About 4 to 6” of catheter is in abdominal cavity while remaining lives outside.
+About 4 to 6” of the catheter is in the abdominal cavity while remaining lives outside.

-Dialysis solution is instilled in to the abdominal cavity and is kept there for sometime and subsequently drained out.
-Diffusion of waste product occurs from the blood passing through abdominal cavity in to the dialysis solution through peritoneal membrane.
+Dialysis solution is instilled into the abdominal cavity and is kept there for some time and subsequently drained out.
+Diffusion of waste product occurs from the blood passing through the abdominal cavity into the dialysis solution through the peritoneal membrane.

-After fluid is removed fresh solution is instilled again and procedure is repeated tilt desirable effect is obtained.
+After the fluid is removed fresh solution is instilled again and the procedure is repeated tilt desirable effect is obtained.

-Kidney Transplantation means placing a kidney from another person (Donor) in to the patients (recipients) body through a major surgery.
+Kidney Transplantation means placing a kidney from another person (donor) into the patients (recipients) body through major surgery.

 After the successful transplant, no life long dialysis treatment is needed.
 The patient feels better and has more energy to enjoy life.
 Many restrictions that were imposed during dialysis are lifted.